WebberZone/better-search/readme.txt

 = Can I customize the output? =

-Better Search has a huge set of options that help you customise the output or fine tune the results without leaving the comfort of your WordPress site.
+Better Search has a huge set of options that help you customize the output or fine tune the results without leaving the comfort of your WordPress site.
 Goto **Settings > Better Search** to configure.

 The plugin also supports the use of template files within your theme.
 You can create a file called `better-search-template.php` in your theme's directory and the plugin will use it to display the results.

 = My search words are getting filtered or *How does the profanity filter work* =

-Better Search includes a very cool profanity filter using the script from [Banbuilder](https://banbuilder.com/).
-You can customise which list of words you want to filter out from the Better Search settings page.
+Better Search includes a very cool profanity filter using the script from [Banbuilder](https://github.com/snipe/banbuilder).
+You can customize which list of words you want to filter out from the Better Search settings page.
 Find the setting called "Filter these words:".
 The plugin will automatically strip out both partial and complete references of these words.
 You can turn the filter off by emptying the list.

 Know of a better profanity filter?
 Suggest one in the [forums](https://wordpress.org/support/plugin/better-search).